Buy a Website Business Guide [Start With Momentum]

 With Empire Flippers, the verification process was much more thorough, but the minimum investment was higher.

 Note: I consider Flippa my top choice for beginners and Empire Flippers for buyers willing to invest a good amount.
+You can see my comparison of Flippa and Empire Flippers here.

 Lesser-Known Places to Find Websites